Particular/docs.particular.net/samples/open-telemetry/prometheus-grafana/sample.md

 ## Grafana

+Open Grafana on `http://localhost:3000`, which is made available as part of the [Docker stack](#prerequisites)

-Grafana must be installed and configured to display the data scraped and stored in Prometheus.
+For a production environment, Grafana must be installed and configured to display the data scraped and stored in Prometheus.
 For more information on how to install Grafana, refer to the [Grafana installation guide](https://docs.grafana.org/installation).
-In this sample, the Grafana service runs as part of the Docker stack mentioned above.

 ### Dashboard

+This sample includes an [export of the Grafana dashboard](grafana-endpoints-dashboard.json) which can be [imported](https://docs.grafana.org/reference/export_import/) as a reference.

-To graph the metrics, the following steps must be performed:
+To create a custom dashboard using Prometheus data, the following steps must be performed:

 * Add a new dashboard
 * Add a graph